-If you're looking for a way to combine the cleansing, exfoliating and detoxifying qualities of a salt bath with your handmade natural soap, you can combine them in a "salt bar."
+If you're looking for a way to combine the cleansing, exfoliating, and detoxifying qualities of a salt bath with handmade natural soap, look no further than a "salt bar."

-Salt soap bars - or salt bars as they're generally called combine the best of both natural soap and a sea salt bath.
-The final bar is super hard, and produces a "lotion-like" lather - creamy and low - and many people (including me) love the way they make your skin feel!
+Salt soap bars, or salt bars, combine the best of both natural soap and a sea salt bath.
+The final bar is super hard and produces a "lotion-like" creamy lather.

-- Adjust your recipe so that it contains at least 70-80% coconut oil.
+- Adjust the recipe so that it contains at least 70 to 80 percent coconut oil.
 The salt counteracts the lather of the soap, so the high coconut amount is needed to make lather.
-(No, I hear you asking, the coconut oil isn't drying in these bars.
-Most soap makers will up the superfat a little - I generally up it to about 8% - but these bars are not drying.)

-- Add salt at trace - what will seem like a LOT of salt.
-There are three general traditions when it comes to the amount of salt used in salt bars:
+- Add salt at trace, even though it will seem like a lot of salt.
+There are three general models when it comes to the amount of salt used in salt bars:

-- 100% of the soap amount - that is, if your recipe makes 2 lbs. of soap, you add in 2 lbs. of salt
+- 100 percent of the soap amount.
+If your recipe makes 2 pounds of soap, you add in 2 pounds of salt

-- 100% of the oils in the recipe - that is, if your recipe has 24 ounces of oil in it, you add in 24 ounces of salt
+- 100 percent of the oils in the recipe.
+If your recipe has 24 ounces of oil in it, add in 24 ounces of salt

-- Some lesser amount of salt - I know soap makers who will do 50-70% of the total oils and are happy with their bars.
+- Some lesser amount of salt.
+Some soap makers who will do 50 to 70 percent of the total oils and are happy with their bars.

 02 of 06